eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

   interval set until the current time.

 Below is an image of the three series created.
-It can be seen that the series with a longer accumulation period tends to have a steady latency value, being less susceptible to strong instantaneous variations of the latency measure.
+It can be seen that the series with a longer accumulation period tends to have a steady latency value, being less susceptible to strong but momentary latency variations.
-On the contrary, the series that calculates the average latency with the available data of the last 5 seconds shows a large variation due to the smaller number of data available for the calculation of the statistic.
+On the contrary, the series that calculates the average latency with the available data of the last 5 seconds shows a large variation due to the smaller number of data points available for the calculation of the statistic.

 .. figure:: /rst/figures/screenshots/cumulative_chart.png
     :align: center